No. You may visit the Embassy anytime from 9:00 a.m. to 2:00 p.m., Mondays to Fridays except holidays.

 Please click on the following links to view the requirements for a Report of Marriage/Birth:

 Yes.
-Kindly have the document translated into English and have the translation notarized, before having it authenticated by the Ministry of Foreign Affairs of the country where you got married.
+Kindly have the document translated into English and have the translation notarized, before having it authenticated by the Ministry of Foreign Affairs or Apostillized by the appropriate authority of the country where you got married.

 I am annulled/divorced from a previous spouse.
 May I file a Report of Marriage for my marriage to my present spouse?